 Should you assume someone who is “nice” has higher Emotional Intelligence?

 Let’s think about this a moment.
 Have you ever felt a little uncomfortable around someone who just seems too nice?
-Do some of that person’s excessive compliments feel a little too shallow?
+At times, do you feel that the person’s excessive compliments are a little too shallow?
 Well, science supports your feelings.
 In fact, one study found that those who are extremely nice to their peers are more likely to stab them in the back than their less polite counterparts.
 That doesn’t sound very emotionally intelligent.

 Register today and receive a chance to win a free prize in our Early Bird Drawing.